How to meditate

 What is meditation?

 During meditation an individual focuses their mind on a particular object or thought.
-This trains the attention and awareness, creating a calm state.
-Meditation is a very personal activity, it’s a way for you to connect with your Soul and inner voice.
-If relaxation is not the goal of meditation, it is often the result.
+This trains the attention and awareness, creating a calm state of thought.
+Meditation is a very personal activity, it’s a way for you to connect with your soul and inner voice and to reconcile your experiences.
+Even if relaxation is not the goal of meditation, it is often the result.

 In 1970, Herbert Benson, a researcher at Harvard University, coined the term “relaxation response" -after conducting research on people who practiced transcendental meditation.
-In Benson’s words, the relaxation response causes a reduction in the activity of our sympathetic nervous system. -This is the same system that activates our fight or flight response.
+In Benson’s words, the relaxation response causes a reduction in the activity of our sympathetic nervous system. -This is the same system that activates our fight or flight response and manages balance throughout the entire body (and mind).

 What isn't meditation?

 It’s not all about dreadlocks and magic mushrooms.
 It’s not about changing who you are, your thoughts or feelings.
 It’s about offering a way to create balance and perspective.
-Our thoughts are erratic.
-Without taking time to listen to them we end up in knots.
-We begin panicking that we have too many things to do and not enough to do them.
+Our thoughts and emotions are often erratic, without taking the time to listen to them we end up in knots and possibly detaching from our daily lives, or we begin panicking that we have too many things to do and not enough time to do them.
 Observing our thoughts helps us to understand ourselves.
-In the same way as going to the gym creates a stronger body, meditation builds a stronger mind, which is less burdened by the baggage of life.
+In the same way as going to the gym creates a stronger body, meditation builds a stronger more resilient and compassionate mind, which is less burdened by the baggage of life.

-2 It allows you to connect to your intuition and your surroundings.
+2. It allows you to connect to your intuition and your surroundings.
 Meditation can help communication between your body and brain.
-Those that meditate regularly find that they can understand their body more fully then those who are perpetual “do-ers”.
+Those that meditate regularly find that they can understand their body more fully than those who are constantly busy.

-4 It lowers blood pressure, improves circulation and lower the heart rate.
+4. It lowers blood pressure, improves circulation and lowers the heart rate.
 Often deep breathing is part of a meditative practice, this allows us to access our subconscious (deep) thoughts and to stimulate the vagal nerve which is said to control our general sense of well being.

-5 Meditation helps with Seasonal affective disorder / anxiety and depression.
-Spending time on meditation can allow us to moderate our moods and thoughts.
+5. Meditation can help with seasonal affective disorder / anxiety and depression.
+Spending time on meditation can allow us to moderate our moods and thoughts particularly during Winter, when natural light is scarce.

 If you’d prefer a simpler way to meditate, check out this simple “Relaxing river” meditation.
 You need do nothing more than close your eyes and listen to the wonders of nature.
 Yes, it really can be that simple!